holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 cd gui
 ```

-Create a new file called `index.html` in your favourite editor.
+Create a new file called `index.html` in your favorite editor.
 It should live at `gui/index.html`.
 Start by adding a simple HTML template to `index.html`.

 Add this modern template: